Rodman Ride holiday gala going virtual

 Funds raised through this year’s event will help the most vulnerable kids have a brighter holiday season and support vital year-round programs and services for kids in need.

-After the success of the first-ever Virtual Rodman Ride in September, which had 1,500 participants -- 400 more than are typically on the road for the in-person event -- Rodman for Kids organizers say they're excited for the opportunity to reach even more people with the virtual celebration.
+After the success of the first-ever Virtual Rodman Ride in September, which had 1,500 participants — 400 more than are typically on the road for the in-person event each year — the Rodman for Kids organizers say they’re excited for the opportunity to reach even more people with this year’s virtual celebration.

 Those who register in advance of the Dec.
 1 event will be entered to win one of 10 prizes, including a custom cheeseboard and knife handmade by Paul Wahlberg, a Celebration Box featuring ingredients for a signature cocktail and other festive gifts, cases of Sam Adams, gift cards to restaurants, and more.